DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Input validation

-Spring Boot support [JSR 303](http://beanvalidation.org/1.0/spec/) which is a bean validation API.
+Spring Boot supports [JSR 303](http://beanvalidation.org/1.0/spec/) bean validation API.
-This is useful in validating user inputs.
+This is very useful in validating user inputs.
 It also supports additional hibernate validators, for values to be validated from database (eg: unique email)

 {% highlight java %}